 Half-hipped roofs are popular in the Northern Europe region, which is characterized by strong winds and heavy rains.
 Half-hipped roofs have four pairwise symmetrical slopes.
 On the short sides of the house, the slopes are triangular, on the long sides – trapezoid.
 This roof type is safely guarded against the wind, and its long overhangs protect the walls of the house from excessive humidity.
 Another advantage of this roof is a great attic space that can be relatively easily transformed into a full-scale mansard floor.

 Flat roofs are popular in Canada.
 They fit well with italian doors which have complicated locks.
-Our friend who is a locksmith in Richmond can tell you about it and help you to repair your lock.
+Our friend who is a locksmith in Richmond can tell you about these locks and help you to repair your lock.

 To date, flat roofs did not find considerable use in the private sector.
 The main reasons why this type should not be used for a private house include: